 Their careers and educations have been delayed, for some irreversibly.
 But as they now head into the workplace, fears of global recession with a chaser of the not-so-distant threat of global conflict is leaving Gen Z with some of the responsibility of debt that wasn’t really theirs.

 Gen Zs have a complex relationship with debt already.
 In the UK, two in five 18-24s owe debts of nearly £3,000 (on top of student loans), with 37% having no plan to pay debts back.
-42% of 16–24-year-olds used buy-now-pay-later services in 2021, of these nearly six in 10 used them to buy new clothes, with half using it to buy technology.
-The scale of the issue is even more dramatic in the US.
-18–23-year-olds have an average of $16,000 in debt and had the highest debt growth of any generation between 2019 and 2020.
+42% of 16–24-year-olds used buy-now-pay-later services in 2021, and of these, nearly six in 10 used them to buy new clothes and half used them to buy technology.
+The scale of the issue is even more dramatic in the US, where 18–23-year-olds have an average of $16,000 in debt and had the highest debt growth of any generation between 2019 and 2020.

 For brands, the relationship they have with younger consumers is going to change.
 You have young adults coming into the market for whom debt defines their lives.
 They may find themselves in financial difficulty through no real fault of their own.
 However, their total lifetime value as a customer of yours means that if you’re a telco, energy company or any consumer brand that ever needs collect debt, you can’t be too heavy handed and push them to the competition.
 Instead, this generation will need collaboration and flexibility to repay any debts they owe.